Managing a self-employed IVA

 An Individual Voluntary Arrangement (IVA) is a legally-binding agreement between you and your creditors.
 Over the next five to six years, you’ll make affordable, regular payments to your creditors to repay your debts.

-While your IVA is active, the creditors included in your IVA can’t take legal action against you, as long as you stick to your arrangement and keep making payments.
-Once you complete your IVA successfully, your remaining unsecured debts will be written off.
+While your IVA’s active, the creditors included can’t take legal action against you, as long as you stick to your arrangement and keep making payments.
+Once you successfully complete your IVA, your remaining unsecured debts will be written off.

 How does a budget work in a Self-Employed IVA?